 JEFFERSON CITY, Mo. – The Columbia Daily Tribune reported that Missouri has passed legislation that would make medical marijuana legal in the state.
-The bill would legalize medical marijuana for anyone over 18 years of age with a terminal illness, cancer, Alzheimer's, or PTSD.
-The legislation was passed in a vote of 112 to 44.
+The bill would legalize medical marijuana for anyone over 18 years of age with certain conditions.

 The Department of Health and Senior Services would have the authority to expand the list of qualifying conditions if a minimum of 10 physicians made a request to add an illness.